 After we have played all day outside and finished dinner, we love to start a campfire and make smores.
 I arrange all the necessities on a tray and carry out one of our TV trays.
 Jim lights the fire and the kids feed it with twigs and paper from the recycle bin.

 It is easy to set up a campfire, just find a safe location free of debris.
-You will need the basics, graham crackers, marshmallows and chocolate bars.
+You will need the basics, graham crackers, marshmallows, and chocolate bars.
 I like to use these long marshmallow roasting skewers.
 That way you can stay far away from the fire and still have the perfect toasted marshmallow.

 I love the smell of a campfire and the glow of the fire on my children’s faces.
 I love the smiles and laughs as we all try to make the perfect smores.
 After we have eaten our smores we sit and talk and relax.
-We love to talk about the many campfires we have attended at Disney World at our Disney Vacation Club vacations.
+We love to talk about the many campfires we have attended at Disney World during our Disney Vacation Club vacations.
 We also start talking and planning our next vacation.

 I hope you will have a lot of fun with your kids this summer.
 A backyard picnic and camping is a great way to keep your kids busy and still be close to home.
-Download the Free Mini E-book for all the details and let me know what fun summer outdoor activities you enjoy this summer.
+Download the Free Mini E-Book for all the details and let me know what fun summer outdoor activities you enjoy this summer.